quantumJLBass/boa-fraud/profiles/addresses/US/STATES/NORTH CAROLINA/1552 UNION RD, STE C, GASTONIA, NC, 28054-5523/1552 UNION RD, STE C, GASTONIA, NC, 28054-5523.md

 
 2 years ago
 Response from the owner 2 years ago
 Thanks for the positive review, Patty!
-We are focused on exceeding expectations like yours, and we’re glad to hear we hit the mark for you.
+We are focused on exceeding expectations like yours, and we're glad to hear we hit the mark for you.

 Jessica Norton